-If you are looking to get involved and develop your own creativity then why not join the University Choir or perform at Speech Bubble?
-If you play an instrument then you could join the String Orchestra, or take up the subsidised music tuition on offer (conditions apply).
-You can also take classes in pottery, painting, and drawing, or join a book club.
+If you are looking to get involved in the arts and develop your own creativity, then why not join the University choir or perform at Speech Bubble?
+If you play an instrument, then you could join the string orchestra or take up the subsidised music tuition on offer.
+You can also take classes in creative writing, pottery, painting and drawing, or join a book club.

-Based in the Martin Hall Building, LU Arts also has a number of music rehearsal rooms, equipped with pianos available for you to use, free of charge.
-LU Arts also has project, film and residency spaces available for you to use for creative activity*.
+Based in the Martin Hall Building, LU Arts provides a number of music rehearsal rooms, equipped with pianos, which you can use free of charge, seven days a week.